-When first sending emails out on a brand new dedicated IP address or range of IP addresses, it is important to keep in mind best email practices in order to keep your emails out of your recipients’ spam folders, even if you are simply switching email service providers.
+When you first start to send emails using a sparkling new IP address (or range of IP addresses), it is extremely important to up the ante when it comes to email best practices in order to keep your emails out of your recipients’ spam folders, even if you are simply switching email service providers.

-A brand new IP address will not have any sort of mailing history, so there is no way for ISPs to tell whether a new stream of email traffic is legitimate, or perhaps due to a mail system being compromised.
-The following guidelines will provide some insight on bolstering the reputation of your IP address (with some SMTP2GO-specific advice included).
+The reason being, that a brand new IP address has absolutely no mailing history.
+Therefore, there is no way for an ISP to tell whether a new stream of email traffic is legitimate.
+The following guidelines will provide some insight on strengthening the reputation of your IP address (with some SMTP2GO-specific advice included).

-Once you’ve added your Sender Domains, you will need to gradually ramp up the number of emails you send out in order to avoid the risk of being blocked.
+Once you’ve verified your Sender Domains, you will need to gradually ramp up the number of emails you send out in order to avoid the risk of being blocked.

 SMTP2GO pre-warms up dedicated IP addresses to a certain extent.
 However, if you suddenly send out 100,000 emails from a brand new SMTP2GO high volume (dedicated IP address) account, some ISPs may assume that your mail system has been compromised, and the emails will be blocked.
 Most ISPs have fail-safes in place that identify mass mailings from unknown IP addresses as spam.